-Colon cancer is a cancer that begins in the colon, which is another name for your large intestine.
+Colon cancer is a cancer that begins in the lining of the colon, which is another name for your large intestine.
 Health experts often use the term colorectal cancer to refer to cancer that’s in the colon or the rectum, or the final part of the large intestine.
+Rectal cancer, however, has different treatment guidelines than colon cancer.

 Nearly 148,000 adults were expected to be diagnosed with colorectal cancer in 2020, according to the American Society of Clinical Oncology.
 Excluding skin cancer, it’s the third most common cancer diagnosed in both men and women, the ASCO reports.

+A colonoscopy is the only screening test that can prevent colon cancer.
 If colon cancer hasn’t spread to other areas of the body, the most common treatment is surgery.
 Surgery involves removing the part of the colon that has cancer.
+Patients are still considered for surgery if they have liver or lung metastases that can be removed.

 How to Prepare for Colon Cancer Surgery